Distribution Transformations#

 Distribution rescaling can be thought of as shifting, and stretching and squeezing a distribution.
 The common method is known as affine correction:

-We can see that the metho first centers the distribution, the rescales the dispersion based on the ratio of the new standard deviation to the original standard deviation and then shifts the distribution to centered on the target mean.
+We can see above that the affine correlation method first centers the distribution, the rescales the dispersion based on the ratio of the new standard deviation to the original standard deviation and then shifts the distribution to centered on the target mean.

 We have a function in GeostatsPy to do the affine correction of the distribution.